SubMishMar/SubMishMar.github.io/README.md

 <div style="text-align: justify">
   <ul style="list-style-type:square;">
   <li> <b>2D-SLAM using RGB-D sensor:</b> This work dealt with using a cheap EGB-D sensor on a differential robot to do 2D Occupancy Grid based Graph SLAM in indoor environment.
 I was involved this project as an intern during summer 2018 with the Robot Software Development team at Perceptin(now called Trifo).  </li>
   <li> <b>Cooperative Aerial-Ground Manipulation:</b> I worked on this project for my MS thesis.
-Although the project had numerous sub-systems.
-My job was to integrate the various software and hardware components and also work on vision based localization techniques which remove the system's dependence on Motion Capture System.</li>
+This work dealt with using a ground manipulator and an Aerial Robot The project had numerous sub-systems and my job was to integrate the various software and hardware components and also work on vision based localization techniques which remove the system's dependence on Motion Capture System.</li>
 </ul>
 </div>